Basketball Philippines Jack Animam takes talents to Taiwan.

 In the ensuing quarter, it was Marcio Lassiter who was cut.

-Gilas falters late in highly-physical affair against Iran
+Basketball Philippines Gilas falters late in highly physical affairs against Iran.

-In a highly physical game, the Philippines could not contain the shooters of Iran late, falling 73-81, Thursday evening at the Azady Gym in Tehran, Iran.
+In a highly physical game, the Philippines could not contain Iran’s shooters late, falling 73-81, Thursday evening at the Azady Gym in Tehran, Iran.

 Philippines 73 – Standhardinger 30, Cabagnot 9, Belga 7, Lee 6, Almazan 5, Thompson 5, Lassiter 4, Taulava 3, Sangalang 2, Norwood 2, Erram 0, Maliksi 0.